 We are not currently party to any material legal proceedings.
 Although we cannot predict with certainty the results of litigation and claims to which we may be subject from time to time, we do not expect the resolution of any of our current matters to have a material adverse impact on our consolidated results of operations, cash flows or financial position.
 In all cases, at each reporting period, we evaluate whether or not a potential loss amount or a potential range of loss is probable and reasonably estimable under the provisions of the authoritative guidance that addresses accounting for contingencies.
-Legal costs relating to legal proceedings are expensed as incurred.
+We expense the costs relating to our legal proceedings as those costs are incurred.